UN offers mediation to put Libya back on path to election

 Williams had earlier Friday urged all sides to refrain from "acts of escalation" and pushed politicians to "engage constructively together to move towards elections, for the sake of the 2.8 million Libyans who registered to vote" last year.

-She proposed to convene the joint committee on March 15 and to produce a consitutional framework.
+She proposed to convene the joint committee on March 15 and to produce a constitutional framework.

 Kadhafi had scrapped Libya's constitution after seizing power in a 1969 coup and ruled for four decades through a mixture of a personality cult, tribal alliances, petrodollar patronage and manipulating the military to avoid further coup attempts.